jyizheng/wormhole/README.md

     // other unsafe operations
     wormhole_destroy(index);

-Wormhole internally uses QSBR RCU to synchronize readers/writers so every holder of a `ref` needs actively perform index operations.
-Otherwise, the holder may temporarily release the `ref` before entering an idle/sleep status.
+Wormhole internally uses QSBR RCU to synchronize readers/writers so every holder of a reference (`ref`) needs to actively perform index operations.
+An inactive reference holder can block writer threads because of not periodically announcing its quiescent state.
+It is recommended that a holder temporarily releases the `ref` if it's about to enter some idle/sleep status.

 ## Memory management